Waboodoo/HTTP-Shortcuts/docs/scripting.md

 enqueueShortcut('My Other Shortcut');
 ```

 Optionally you can pass an object as the second parameter to provide values for variables.
-This will not change the stored value of the variable but they will assume the specified value when the other shortcut is executed.
+This will not change the stored values of the variables but they will assume the specified value when the other shortcut is executed.
 This is particularly useful for dynamic variable types (such as *"Text Input"* or *"Multiple Choice Selection"*).

 ```js
 enqueueShortcut('My Other Shortcut', {